Monkeyddog81/Nanomits/README.md

 ##

 # Nanomits Protection
-If you are familiar with the Armadillo program, you will remember that this software had a very interesting feature called "Nanomits", which was created to prevent dumps from being taken from protected processes.
+If you are familiar with the Software passport Armadillo program, you will remember that this software had a very interesting feature called "Nanomits", which was created to prevent dumps from being taken from protected processes.
 The source code below is actually a re-engineered version of the original product's behavior that is available to everyone.

 # Features & Details